-Food availability in Venezuela has improved since reaching an all-time low in 2019 as the result of informal dollarization of the economy, lower inflation, increased private sector activity, and a growth in domestic production and imports.
-But the improved situation is still insufficient to meet the food needs of the population.
-FAS estimates that per capita availability in 2021 of cereals, sugars, and vegetable fats covered 93.6 percent of the requirement to be food secure in Venezuela, while animal protein availability only covered 56.7 percent of the requirement.
+This report replaces report VE2022-0026, published on August 26, 2022, and is being issued to correct the food supply data in paragraph one under the section "Supplies of Agricultural Products."
+The data, originally reported in billions of metric tons (MT), is updated to millions of MT.
+Food availability in Venezuela has improved since reaching an all-time low in 2019, but the improved situation is still insufficient to meet the food needs of the population.
+FAS estimates that per capita availability in 2021 of cereals, sugars, and vegetable fats covered 93.6 percent of the requirement to be food secure, while animal protein availability covered 56.7 percent.
 Affordability continues to be a critical factor affecting food security.
-During 2021, the United States supplied about 20 percent of Venezuela's agricultural supply of the five critical crops to food security.
-The outlook for Venezuela's food security will hinge on a continued modest economic recovery, increased agricultural production, and growing agricultural imports to fill the production gap and to meet growing consumption.
+During 2021, the United States supplied 20 percent of Venezuela's agricultural supply of the five critical crops to food security.
+The outlook for Venezuela's food security will hinge on a continued modest economic recovery, increased agricultural production, and growing imports.